diegotorres03/web-components-repository/docs/step-by-step.md

 ### Activity 1.2.2: Create `SecretCardComponent` class
 In `secret-card.js` we will now provide the component definition and it's functionality.

-- First we want to import some dependencies.
-Add the following line to import the `html` stored in  `./web-components-app/src/lib/web-tools.js` amd create a class named `SecretCardComponent`.
+First we want to import some dependencies.
+Add the following lines to import the `html` stored in  `./web-components-app/src/lib/web-tools.js` and create a class named `SecretCardComponent`.
 This class will extend the native `HTMLElement` class:
   ```js
   import { html } from '../../lib/web-tools'